iivic17/landing-page--natours/README.md

 # Natures

-A responsive and visually engaging website for showcasing outdoor tours and adventures.
+A pure CSS landing page designed to showcase advanced SASS techniques, animations, and adherence to modern best practices such as the **BEM methodology** and **7-1 SASS architecture**.

 ![Natures Mockup](natures-mockup.png)